dvskhamele/Reactive-Resume/README.md

 ## License

-Reactive Resume is packaged and distributed using the [MIT License](/LICENSE.md) which allows for commercial use, distribution, modification and private use provided that all copies of the software contain the same license and copyright.
+Signimus Resume Creator is packaged and distributed using the [MIT License](/LICENSE.md) which allows for commercial use, distribution, modification and private use provided that all copies of the software contain the same license and copyright.

 _By the community, for the community._
 A product by [Signimus Technologies Private Limited](https://www.signimus.com/)